Dragon Shiryū: Character outline

 Out of the five main characters from Saint Seiya, Shiryū is the calmest and most collected.
 He greatly respects his master Libra Dohko, from whom he learned not only how to use his Cosmo to fight, but also fundamental wisdom for life.
-He trained at Lushan for six years under his tutelage, during which time he befriended the old master's protégé Shunrei.
+He trained at Lushan for six years under his tutelage, during which time he befriended the old master's protégé Chunli.

 In addition to possessing great physical strength, Shiryū owns one of the most durable Bronze Cloths.
 Having spent the last two and a half centuries under the mineral-rich waterfall of Lushan, it is harder than diamonds.
 It is also legendary for the shield on its left arm and its right gauntlet, endowed with powerful piercing capabilities, which have earned the Cloth its nickname as "the strongest fist and shield".
 In times of extreme need, the five main Bronze Saints are also allowed to temporarily wear Gold Cloths.
 In the Sanctuary arc, Shiryū used the weapons of the Libra Gold Cloth to free Cygnus Hyōga from Aquarius Camus's ice coffin.
 In the two battles against Poseidon and Thanatos, he wore the Libra Cloth.

 Shiryū sports the image of a green and white dragon on his back which is connected to his guardian constellation and only appears as his Cosmo is rising.
 Whenever his life is in danger, the image begins to fade.
 Once it completely vanishes, it is a sign that Shiryū's Cosmo has reached zero and he is dead.